ls1intum/scorpio/README.md

 ## Features

+_For features exclusively to the online IDE Theia Cloud, please refer to [Theia Cloud Scorpio README](README_THEIA.md)._

 ### Seamless Authentication
-The plugin allows the student to authenticate to Artemis.
-The authentication includes two independent authentication options.
+The plugin allows the student to authenticate to the Artemis Server with the known credentials from the web application.
-1. the login process within the local IDE
-2. the automatic authentication of the student in the online IDE Theia Cloud without a redundant login process

 ![](.github/media/scorpio_login.gif)